the Looniverse

 Clark Gable

-A DC-3 crashes in Labrador (might as well say, the middle of nowhere)1952
+A DC-3 crashes in Labrador (might as well say, the middle of nowhere) and it goes without saying, the crew must be saved.

 John Wayne